oracle-livelabs/apex/apex-professional-hol14/import-export-theme.md

     ![Click Customize Link](images/select-customize1.png " ")

-7. Users can specify their Theme Style while running the application using the Customize dialogue.
-Select the Theme Style **Vita** and click Apply Changes.
+7. Users can specify their Theme Style while running the application using the customize dialogue.
+Select the Theme Style **Vita** and click **Apply Changes**.

     ![Customize](images/customize1.png " ")